JamesLMilner/worker-assemblyscript-template/README.md

 ### 👩 💻 Developing

 [`src/index.js`](https://github.com/JamesLMilner/worker-assemblyscript-template/blob/master/src/index.ts) calls the request handler in [`src/handler.ts`](https://github.com/JamesLMilner/worker-assemblyscript-template/blob/master/src/handler.ts), and will return the [request method](https://developer.mozilla.org/en-US/docs/Web/API/Request/method) for the given request.

+For your AssemblyScript code you can edit `assembly/index.ts` and call `npm run asbuild` to see your changes.
+To build the whole worker you can do `npm run build`, which will build your TypeScript and AssemblyScript.

 ### 🧪 Testing